 By definition alchemy is the transmutation of the base metals lead and iron into the noble metals silver and gold.
 The alchemist’s quest is for the pill, powder or elixir that turns every metal it touches into gold – the mysterious Philosopher’s Stone.
 This quest is a fitting metaphor for the science of transmuting base matter, the dross of mundane existence, into health, empowerment and enlightenment.
 The stone of the philosophers is the alchemical Holy Grail.

-By contrast, ‘internal alchemy,’ also called inner alchemy or symbolic alchemy, is a path of meditative cultivation that includes some combination of strict moral discipline, a regimented or healthy diet, and specialized exercises to nourish and purify spirit, called quintessence or life-force.
+Internal alchemy is also known as inner alchemy or symbolic alchemy.
+The practice includes some combination of strict moral discipline, a regimented or healthy diet, and specialized exercises.
+These efforts are designed to nourish and purify spirit, called quintessence or life-force.
+Life-force, in this context, is not a pseudo-scientific form of energy, but simply a convenient term to indicate the whole of all aspects of health.
 Symbolic alchemy often includes breath control, meditation, visualization, moderation of carnal practices, and physical exercises.
-It also, therefore, aims to nurture and prolong life, but only incidentally.
+It therefore aims to nurture and prolong life, but only incidentally.
 As exemplified by C. G. Jung’s analytical psychology, symbolic alchemy is a form of therapy, and the qualified instructor of the Royal Art Society curriculum is de facto a kind of therapist.

 Quite unfortunately, the science of chemistry mixed with mystical speculation has invited many superfluous, fantastic, superstitious and even fraudulent practices throughout history.
 Operative alchemy, or practical chemistry, led to the origins of modern science.
 Speculative, or symbolic alchemy, became a major influence on the magicians of the Renaissance and their spiritual heirs, the Rosicrucians, Freemasons and other Western occultists.
 To be effective, symbolic alchemy must align with science; and to be useful, science must align with symbolic alchemy.